jolman009/literati-library/legal/data-protection-impact-assessment.md

 ---

-*This Data Protection Impact Assessment was completed in accordance with GDPR Article 35 and represents a good-faith effort to identify and mitigate privacy risks associated with the Literati application.*
+*This Data Protection Impact Assessment was completed in accordance with GDPR Article 35 and represents a good-faith effort to identify and mitigate privacy risks associated with the ShelfQuest application.*